DLStumbaugh/Electron_Precipitation_Conjunction_NN/README.md

 3. The OMNI data are publicly accessible at https://cdaweb.gsfc.nasa.gov/.

 # Code Structure
-File: ElectronPrecipitation.ipynb
+File: ElectronPrecipitationML.ipynb
-All code and data files are publicly accessible at https://doi.org/10.5281/zenodo.10627835

-1. Create and format a data frame (from ConjunctionData.csv)
+1. Create and format a data frame (from ConjunctionData.mat)
 2. Establish train and test data
 3. Complete GridSearchCV and Train MLPRegressor ANN
-5. 2014 Validation (from POES2014.csv, https://doi.org/10.5281/zenodo.10627835)
+5. May 2017- Mar 2018 Testing (from POES20172018.mat)
 6. Plot error metrics

 # Correspondence